 nine.
 Buy a side table.

-May sound weird, but this little table we bought from a second hand shop (with an amazing back story) is actually a super useful - it gives us extra storage and we've created a feature out of it in the dining room.
+with an amazing back story) is actually a super useful - it gives us extra storage and we've created a feature out of it in the dining room.
 We've tried it in a few places around the house, and it works in lots of spots - for the space it takes up, it adds a whole lot to the room.

 Actual cost: £25